 Although long-term disability coverage is designed to provide you with much-needed funds while your disability keeps you from working, obtaining these benefits can be complicated.
-With the help of the disability benefits attorneys at Roeschke Law, LLC, you have a better chance of having your disability benefits application approved.
+With the help of the long-term disability lawyers at Roeschke Law, LLC, you have a better chance of having your disability benefits application approved.
 We can assist you either with initial claims process or administrative appeals.
 To better serve you, we’ve put together this convenient checklist for long-term disability claims and appeals.

-Arizona Long-Term Disability Benefits Claims
+Arizona Long-Term Disability Lawyers: Benefits Claims

 If you are filing an initial claim, these are the steps you should take: